tachella/tachella.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research scientist at the French National Centre for Scientific Research [CNRS](https://www.cnrs.fr/), working at the [Sisyph laboratory](http://www.ens-lyon.fr/PHYSIQUE/teams/signaux-systemes-physique), [École Normale Supérieure de Lyon](http://www.ens-lyon.fr/) (Lyon, France).
+I am a research scientist (HdR) at the French National Centre for Scientific Research [CNRS](https://www.cnrs.fr/), working at the [Sisyph laboratory](http://www.ens-lyon.fr/PHYSIQUE/teams/signaux-systemes-physique), [École Normale Supérieure de Lyon](http://www.ens-lyon.fr/) (Lyon, France).
 I am also the co-founder and CSO of [Blur Labs](https://blurlabs.ai/).

 My work lies at the intersection of signal processing and machine learning.
 I am particularly interested in the theory of imaging inverse problems and applications in computational imaging.